 The CWG-Stewardship final transition proposal requires the creation of a CSC which is empowered to monitor the performance of the IANA functions and escalate non-remediated issues to the ccNSO and GNSO.
 The ccNSO and GNSO should be empowered to address matters escalated by the CSC.

 Comment – The Third Draft Proposal contemplates that the CSC will be incorporated into the ICANN Bylaws.
+We expect that provisions incorporating the CSC into the Bylaws would be overseen by the CWG-Stewardship (or a successor implementation group).

-Conclusion – We believe that the Third Draft Proposal adequately satisfies the CWG-Stewardship requirement relating to the CSC, provided that the ICANN Bylaw drafting process will continue to include involvement by the CWG-Stewardship.
+Conclusion – We believe that the Third Draft Proposal adequately satisfies the CWG-Stewardship requirement relating to the CSC, provided that the ICANN Bylaw drafting process will continue to include involvement by the CWG-Stewardship (or a successor implementation group).

 Post-Transition IANA (PTI)